Click Here to view the

 A red light violation is any time you have a steady red signal, whether round or arrow, and you fail to COMPLETELY stop the movement of your vehicle prior to crossing the stop line.
 All intersections that are monitored by this program have thick painted white stop lines prior to the marked crosswalks.
 For the complete law, click on the following link: Revised Code of Washington 46.61.050

-It is anticipated that the equipment will be installed and operational by June 1, 2010 and a 30-day warning period will begin.
-Citations will be issued after the completion of the warning period and cost $124.
+Citations for running a red light at a photo enforced intersection is $124.
 The infraction is issued against the car's registered owner, like a parking ticket, so your insurance rates and driver's license WILL NOT be affected.
 However, if you fail to pay the fines and/or respond to the court in the time allowed, the Department of Licensing can hold your vehicle tabs until the fine and all related late fees are paid.

 The camera flashed....
 Will I get a ticket?